 The best time to visit Goreme and Cappadocia is from April through early June and late September through early November.
 During these months the days are warmer and nights are cooler.
-The winter months are a nice time to visit because the landscape is likely to snow-covered.
+The winter months are a nice time to visit because the landscape is likely to be snow-covered.

 9. Bring Good Non-Slip Footwear

 The beautiful and unique region of Cappadocia is popular because of the impressive rock formations, cave towns, and underground cities.
 The soft stone made it extremely easy for locals to carve out their homes, caves, and other dwellings.

 10. Focus on the 10 Best Things to Do in Goreme, Turkey If You’re Short on Time

 Like most visitors to Goreme, you’ll likely be a bit short on time.
 This is mainly because the area is so expansive and there’s so much to do.
 Therefore, your time must be well planned out which is why many visitors make reservations for the Red Tour.
 Below are the 10 best things to do in Goreme, Turkey: